Cheapest car insurance in Missouri for a bad driving record

 Cheapest car insurance in Missouri with a DUI

-While many insurers offer coverage after a DUI, Travelers provides the average cheapest coverage for $2,135.
+While many insurers offer coverage after a DUI, Travelers has the lowest rate at $2,135 a year.

-The table below compares average car insurance rates with a clean driving record and rates after a DUI in Missouri.
+The table below shows the average car insurance rates for a clean record vs. a DUI in Missouri.

 CompanyAverage annual premium for clean recordAnnual premium for a DUI